JasonParker/doingstuffwithdata/drafts/Welcome file.md

 The purpose of this site is pretty straightforward: to help you do stuff with data.

-Data is quickly becoming a ke
+Data is quickly becoming a key medium of communication and center of knowledge in the 21st century.
+Most people, unfortunately, have very limited skills to make use of the copious data available in most industries.
+Schools have focused on reading, writing, and arithmetic, but have largely left people ill-equipped to wrangle and derive insight from data of an

 # Files